rootsecdev/Microsoft-Blue-Forest/Security Baselines/StandAloneHardening1903.md

     ```
     The following reference url will explain more about this setting: https://www.microsoft.com/security/blog/2018/10/26/windows-defender-antivirus-can-now-run-in-a-sandbox/

- 10. Setup Windows Defender Block at first sight: (Enforce the bottom two policies.
-The rest has been set up for you with the powershell script)
+ 10. Setup Windows Defender Block at first sight: (Enforce the bottom policies.
+The rest has been set up for you with the powershell script).
+To get to the local group policy editor type in gpedit.msc in the search bar, command prompt, or run box.

+     In the Group Policy Management Editor, expand the tree to Windows Components > Windows Defender Antivirus > MAPS

+     A. Double-click Join Microsoft MAPS and set to enabled with Advanded MAPS.
+Click ok.

+     B. Double-click Block at first site and set to enabled.
+Click ok.

      In the Group Policy Management Editor, expand the tree to Windows components > Windows Defender Antivirus > Real-time Protection: